Every day, we are inspired by the different ways individuals and organizations are using the Campaign messages and materials nationwide.

 - Share the Campaign materials with the Intellectual Disability community.

-- Connect with Veteran’s groups and share the positive messages of the Campaign.
+- Connect with Veteran’s groups, such as the Wounded Warriors Project and share the positive messages of the Campaign.

 - Hang the Faces of Mental Health Recovery panels in civic spaces during mental health month.